NetPosterWorks - Educational Posters selected for teachers by a teacher.

 PLANTING SUGGESTIONS ~

 SEED TAPES are a great way to efficiently space tiny seeds - you can make your own seed tape on a less the hospitable early spring day and then put them in prepared soil when the time is right.
-You will need toilet paper, flour glue, a little paint brush, and tiny seeds, of course.
+You will need toilet paper, flour glue or Elmer's School glue, a little paint brush, and tiny seeds, of course.

 SEED BALLS are great way to reclaim land that is too difficult to cultivate by just scattering the seed balls - which are really already planted seeds - by tossing the balls onto the ground as you take a walk.
 The balls, which you prepared from the soil recipe below, are too big for a bird to eat and protects the seeds from insects.